OxfordLocal

 Cowley Road Carnival

-A free street carnival along Cowley Road in East Oxford with live music, dancing, food stalls, and a parade.
-Reflects the area's diverse, multicultural character.
+A free street carnival along Cowley Road with live music, dancing, food stalls, and a parade.
+Reflects East Oxford's diverse character.
+The road closes to traffic for the day.

 Early Sep